Gammel Strand 46: Today

 The Danish Union of Journalists is based in the building.
 In January 2018, it was announced that the Danish Union of Journalists intended to sell the property and relocate to larger premises elsewhere in the city.
 The plans were given up in 2018.
 Some of the union's activities were instead moved to rented premises at Gammel Strand 50.
+The plans were later revived.
+In August 2025, Gammel Strand 46 was sold for DKK 60 mio. to Copenhagen Capital.
+The Danish Union Copenhagen's of Journalists will remain anchor tenant in the building until their new headquarters in Southern Docklands have been completed in authumn 2026.